nickoneill/PermissionScope/README.md

   • <a href="#license">License</a>
 </p>

+I've added a new translation Class "Localization.swift", that set translation on base of the application language and change it if you change your language in app.
+You also can use this class to translate your application.

+Added Italian translation file.

 Inspired by (but unrelated to) [Periscope](https://www.periscope.tv)'s permission control, PermissionScope is a Swift framework for intelligently requesting permissions from users. **It contains not only a simple UI to request permissions but also a unified permissions API** that can tell you the status of any given system permission or easily request them.

 Some examples of multiple permissions requests, a single permission and the denied alert.